Course information and statistics from 2016-17 Destinations of Leavers from HE

 Who is it for?

-You see yourself working in one of a wide variety of finance and investment fields.
+The BSc Investment and Financial Risk Management is for students who want to work in a wide variety of finance and investment fields.
 Maybe portfolio management or investment analysis.
 Maybe corporate treasury or financial trading.
 You want to understand the role risk plays in investment decision-making and how to manage it.

 If your goal is a career in the international investment and risk management world, consider this course your jumping off point.
 You’ll gain an in-depth knowledge of how modern investment analysts and risk managers operate.
 As you move through the degree you’ll prepare for your career in investment management, trading or analysis in any area of finance.